Antechinus: Torpor

 Body mass is an important factor for the induction of torpor, with larger animals less likely to go into torpor and more likely to stay in torpor for shorter periods of time.
 This means that males go into torpor less frequently than females.
 Lactating females do not go into torpor.
 Torpor in Antechinus can last for one to nine hours and in extreme cases nearly 20 hours.
 The body temperatures of these animals drops significantly.
 In female A. flavipes the minimum body temperature during torpor can be around 20 °C. In males it is higher, around 30 °C. Smaller animals have a lower body temperature during torpor.

 An increase in the induction of torpor in Antechinus has been found to occur after intense bushfires.
 Intense bushfires destroy the dense undergrowth that provide Antechinus with shelter and food.
 After intense bush fires Antechinus were recorded as eating mainly ants, which usually form a very small part of their diet.
 Increasing the occurrences of torpor, in both males and females, is thought to help with survival after an intense bushfire by reducing the need for foraging and thus avoiding predators.
 It has been shown that smoke, ash and charcoal provide a cue for torpor induction.

 Increasing body temperature after torpor is energetically costly and reduces some of the metabolic savings.
 However, animals have been observed basking to help increase their body temperature without increasing their food intake.

 Females that have survived to a second year go into torpor much more frequently than females that are in their first year, even though second-year females are larger.
 It is thought that this is because first-year females are still growing and thus need more food which requires more time spent foraging.
 Older females are also more experienced at foraging and may meet their energy requirements more efficiently.

 Threats

 A. arktos and A. argentus are currently listed as endangered.
-The main threats to these species, indeed all species of Antechinus, are habitat destruction and introduced animals.
+The main threats to those species, indeed all species of Antechinus, are habitat destruction and introduced animals.

 Deforestation and habitat destruction removes the complex understorey habitat which Antechinus require for protection from predators and for food.
 Antechinus also nest in tree hollows, which only form in senescent trees.

-Introduced predators also threaten Antechinus populations with foxes and cats predating upon Antechinus.
-There is also competition between Antechinus and introduced rats and mice for habitat and food which may be detrimental to Antechinus numbers.
-Pigs, cattle and horses trample their habitats.
+Introduced predators, especially foxes and cats, threaten Antechinus populations by predating on them.
+There is also competition between Antechinus and introduced rats and mice for habitat and food, which may be detrimental to Antechinus numbers.
+Pigs, cattle and horses trample Antechinus habitats.

-Changed fire regimes since European arrival have resulted in more intense bushfires which can negatively impact Antechinus populations by destroying understorey vegetation and removing most of their preferred food.
+Changed fire regimes since European colonisation have resulted in more intense bushfires, which can adversely affect Antechinus populations by destroying understorey vegetation and removing their preferred food.

 Climate change threatens several high altitude species, especially those in northern Queensland.